taufikp/makeupyourmind/README.md

 # Make Up Your Mind

-Is D. Eisenhower's decision matrix.
-Made with Vue CLI.
+Made with Vue CLI and Tailwind CSS.

+This is my 'playground' code.
+Recently I've been messing around with ML5.js, a machine learning library to make TensorFlow.js easier to use.

 ## Project setup
 ```